XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 A very brief introduction to the Arabic script
 ---

-Arabic is writing system used for a large number of languages in the greater Middle East.
+Arabic is a writing system used for a large number of languages in the greater Middle East.
-It is most prominently known from its usage for the Arabic language, and from that language's close association with Islam, since most religious Muslim literature is written in Arabic.
+It is most prominently known from its usage for the Semitic language Arabic, and from that language's close association with Islam, since most religious Muslim literature is written in Arabic.
-As a result, many other language communities in and around the culturally Arabic/Muslim sphere of influence have also adopted the Arabic script, like Farsi (Iran), Pashto (Afghanistan), Mandinka (Senegal, Gambia), Malay (Malaysia, Indonesia, ...), etc.
+As a result, many other non-Semitic language communities in and around the culturally Arabic/Muslim sphere of influence have also adopted the Arabic script, like Farsi (Iran), Pashto (Afghanistan), Mandinka (Senegal, Gambia), Malay (Malaysia, Indonesia, ...), etc.
 Some of these communities have introduced new letters for the alphabet,